JudeQuintana/terraform-modules/networking/generate_routes_to_other_vpcs/docs/routing-policy-language.md

 ## Test Coverage

-The routing policy integration is validated by 66 passing tests via `terraform test`.
+The routing policy integration in the `generate_routes_to_other_vpcs` function is validated by 66 passing tests via `terraform test`.
 These cover:

 - Deny rules (IPv4 and IPv6) -- explicit pair blocking, bidirectional enforcement
 - Segments (IPv4 and IPv6) -- isolation between groups, same-segment permitting